XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

    ![This screenshot of the console window shows the data output.](/Assets/Ex1-Task1.8.png)

+   Now press `Ctrl+D` to leave the container's shell.

 1. Now navigate to the `content-api` directory and run npm install.

    ```bash